EVHSRobotics/FRC-2018-Power-Up/README.md

 **Required libraries are in the lib folder.
 Make sure to put these in C:\Users\YOURUSER\wpilib\user\java\lib, and restart Eclipse!**

+If you are using IntelliJ (which I recommend anyway), install the [FRC plugin](https://plugins.jetbrains.com/plugin/9405-frc) and download WPLib from there.
+I especially recommend this if you are using a Mac - saves you lots of pain to get setup.

+**Don't forget to import project as Eclipse Project if you are using IntelliJ!**

 -------
 ### References: